 C. Transaction price allocated to unsatisfied performance obligations

-As of 31 March 2022 and 2021, the Group's unsatisfied (including partly unsatisfied) performance obligations had a total transaction price of \$0 and \$59 thousand, respectively.
+As of 31 March 2023 and 2022, the Group has not yet satisfied (including partially satisfied) performance obligations had all total transation price of \$0.

 D. Assets recognized from costs to fulfil a contract